 Lab sections are each worth 10 points each.

 Lab assignments will be released for all students before 7pm on Wednesday, and will be due the following Sunday at 11:59pm.

 Your MP and lab solutions MUST compile and execute on the EWS Linux machines (the Linux computers present in Siebel basement labs and other College of Engineering buildings).
 If you are a student in the College of Engineering, you automatically have an account on those machines.
 Just use your NetID and AD password to get in.
 If you discover that you do not have an account on the EWS machines, first try resetting your AD password, and if that doesn’t work, then post a private message to Piazza and we’ll help you take care of it.

 You are welcome to log in to the EWS machines remotely.
 Instructions are available from the Resources page.
 However, we invite you to get out of your room and join your classmates and course staff in 0224 Siebel :-) .
-Open lab office hours can be seen on the Calendar page.
+Open lab office hours can be seen on the Office Hours Schedule page.

-Each of you has been given space in the CS 225 SVN repository.
-Code for each of the MPs will be distributed there for you to check out.
-Simultaneously, the MP writeup will go live on the course web site.
+Each of you has been allocated a repository on GitHub Enterprise.
+Code for each assignment will be distributed on a designated repository.
+Simultaneously, the assignment writeup will go live on the course web site.
 The writeup will contain all specifications you need for the assignment, including due dates and submission instructions.
-All submissions will be taken from the SVN repository at the MP deadline, so you should commit appropriately.
+All submissions will be taken from your GitHub Enterprise repository at the assignment deadline, so you should commit appropriately.

 We are very strict about the deadline, and no late assignment will be accepted.

 For a more detailed description of our Academic Integrity Policy, please see Academic Integrity.
 You are responsible for the content there, but as an overview: